 - Library programming will have first priority in scheduling facility use.

-- The facility may be reserved no more than six (6) months in advance.
+- The facility may be reserved no more than twelve (12) months in advance.

 - A copy of the meeting room/facilities use policy shall be given to each group using the room.
 A representative of the group will sign the application form stating they have received a copy of the policy.

 - All meetings should end 30 minutes before library closing and the facility be vacated 15 minutes prior to closing unless special provisions have been made at least one week in advance for after hours use of Conference Room A and/or B

 - All advertising, except that incidental to programs, and all sale of merchandise or other materials is forbidden on the premises unless specific approval is obtained in writing prior to the meeting.